ElKaribooSama/ElKariboosama/README.md

 ### Hello People 🔭

-Hey call me kari or karl if you cant read the I (it happen often) Im a computer science student in france that likes to work on unfinished project and not finishing them ever.
+Hey call me kari or karl if you cant read the I.
+Im a computer science student in france that likes to work on unfinished project and not finishing them.
-I’m working on a server controller app (its private you cant see it), if you want some help for my public stuff send me a dm also
+I’m working on a blog right now, if you want some help for my public stuff send me a dm.
-I'd like to collaborate on open source projects when i have the time, im not out to many people yet so dont mention the flag, you can ask about Blazblue and Guilty Gear lore if you want though
+I'd like to collaborate on open source projects when i have the time, im not out to many people yet so dont mention the flag, you can ask about Blazblue and Guilty Gear lore if you want though.

 Someone really need to make an AI to give you variable names

 what i know:
   a little:
+    rust,
+    ruby,
-    rust, ruby, php;
+    php;
   not bad:
+    typescript,
+    javascript,
+    angular,
-    typescript, javascript, angular, C / C++, minecraft redstone, python, java;
+    C / C++,
+    minecraft redstone,
+    python,
+    java;
   all:
     blazblue lore;